-Often, it is information about traumatic or stressful events, such as childhood abuse.
+Often, the lost memory is information about traumatic or stressful events, such as childhood abuse.
 Sometimes the information, though forgotten, continues to influence behavior.
 For example, even though a woman who was raped in an elevator cannot recall any details of the assault, she nonetheless avoids elevators and is unwilling to enter them.

 Dissociative amnesia is probably underreported, so accurate statistics on its prevalence are not available.
 It does, however, seem to be more common among women than men, usually people who have experienced or witnessed traumatic events, such as physical or sexual abuse, rape, wars, genocide, accidents, natural disasters, or death of a loved one.
 It may also result from concern about serious financial troubles or tremendous internal conflict (such as feelings of guilt about certain impulses or actions, apparently unresolvable interpersonal difficulties, or crimes committed).

 Unless confirmed by another person or other evidence, how closely and accurately such recovered memories reflect real events from the past may be unclear.